Faculty Workshop

 (1) Read some materials prior to the workshop.

-(4) Report back to the group in an August fieldtrip to Otter Creek Natural Area and a Spring follow-up event.
+(4) Report back to the group for a field-trip to Otter Creek Natural Area on Wednesday, August 12, 2026 and a Spring follow-up event.

 Workshop Agenda: